HTTPArchive/httparchive.org/docs/reports.md

 ## Configuring a Report

 Reports are configured in [config/reports.json](../config/reports.json).
-The format of this JSON file is an object whose properties map report IDs to report configs.
-A report ID is a short identifier for the report, which is used to construct its URL.
-For example, the JavaScript report with ID `js` would be accessed at `/reports/js`.
-A report config is an object with name, summary, and metrics fields.
-The name and summary fields are human-readable descriptions that are displayed on the report's page.
-The metrics field maps metric IDs to an object with name and type fields.
-The metric ID is used as a page anchor in the report's table of contents.
-The metric name is used as the title for the corresponding data visualization and the metric type represents the unit of the data and appears on the axis label.

 Here's an example of a couple of metrics in the JavaScript report:

 ```
 "js": {